- Home

 Radicalisation

 Our Academy has adopted the Government’s policy on Radicalisation and Extremism.
-Additionally, safeguarding processes are reviewed to ensure that there is clear, established and shared procedure for referrals of this nature to the Designated Safeguarding Lead or Operational Lead.
+Safeguarding processes ensure that instances of radicalisation or extremism are referred to the Designated Safeguarding Lead.

 Read our equality information and objectives statement to find out more